Jishilj10/Cows_and_Bulls/README.md

 3. After each guess, the game will provide feedback in terms of Bs (correct digit in the correct position) and Cs (correct digit in the wrong position).

-4. The game continues until you correctly guess the number with 4Bs or the computer correctly guesses your number.
+4. The game continues until you correctly guess the number with 4Bs.

 5. Enjoy playing and try to guess the number in the fewest attempts!